 Section Number Mitigation Measures Responsible for Monitoring Timing Impact after Mitigation IV.
 Biological Resources BR-1: The Project proponent shall ensure that the applicable MSHCP Local Development Mitigation Fee is paid to the City.
 The time of payment must comply with the City's Municipal Code (Chapter 3.40).
-Developer Prior to building permits Less than significant BR-2: The Project proponent shall ensure that burrowing owl clearance survey is performed not more than 30 days prior to Project site disturbance (grubbing, grading, and construction).
+Developer Prior to building permits Less than significant BR-2 : The Project proponent shall ensure that the project site design and operations adhere to and incorporate the applicable Land Use Adjacency Guidelines established in the CVMSHCP throughout project approvals and the life of the project.
+Developer Prior to grading and other ground disturbing activities Less than significant BR-3: The Project proponent shall ensure that burrowing owl clearance survey is performed not more than 30 days prior to Project site disturbance (grubbing, grading, and construction).
 If an active burrow is found during the clearance survey a biological monitor shall be placed onsite during ground disturbance.
 Developer Planning Department Prior to ground disturbing activities Less than significant V. Cultural Resources CR-1: If during the course of grading or construction, artifacts or other cultural resources are discovered, all grading on the site shall be halted and the applicant shall immediately notify the City Planner.
 A qualified archaeologist shall be called to the site by, and at the cost of, the applicant to identify the resource and recommended mitigation if the resource is culturally significant.
-The archaeologist will be required to provide copies of any studies or reports to the Eastern Information Center for the State of California located at the University of California Riverside and the Agua Caliente Tribal Historic Preservation Office (THPO) for permanent inclusion in the Agua Caliente Cultural Register.
-Planning Department Qualified Archaeologist During grading and other ground disturbing activities Less than significant
+The archaeologist will be required to provide copies of any studies or reports to the Eastern Information Center for the State of California located at the University of California Riverside and the Agua Caliente Tribal Historic Preservation Office (THPO) for permanent inclusion in the Agua Caliente Cultural Planning Department Qualified Archaeologist During grading and other ground disturbing activities Less than significant

-Section Number Mitigation Measures Responsible for Monitoring Timing Impact after Mitigation CR-2: The applicant shall ensure the presence of an approved Agua Caliente Native American Cultural Resource Monitor(s) during any ground disturbing activities (including archaeological testing and surveys).
-Should buried cultural deposits be encountered, the Monitor may request that destructive construction halt and the Monitor shall notify a qualified Archaeologist (Secretary of the Interior's Standards and Guidelines) to investigate and, if necessary, prepare a mitigation plan for submission to the State Historic Preservation Officer and the Agua Caliente Tribal Historic Preservation Office.
-Developer Planning Department Approved Agua Caliente Tribal Resource Monitor During grading and other ground disturbing activities Less than significant CR-3: The applicant shall ensure that any excavations deeper than 10-15 feet shall be monitored by a qualified paleontological monitor.
+Section Number Mitigation Measures Responsible for Monitoring Timing Impact after Mitigation Register.
+CR-2: The applicant shall ensure that any excavations deeper than 10-15 feet shall be monitored by a qualified paleontological monitor.
 The monitor shall be prepared to quickly salvage fossils as they are unearthed to avoid construction delays, but must have the power to temporarily halt or divert grading equipment to allow for removal of abundant or large specimens.
 Planning Department Qualified Archaeologist During grading and other ground disturbing activities Less than significant CR-4: All fossils and associated data recovered during the paleontological monitoring shall be reposted in a public museum or other approved curation facility.
-Planning Department Qualified Paleontologist During grading and other ground disturbing activities Less than significant

-Section Number Mitigation Measures Responsible for Monitoring Timing Impact after Mitigation CR-5: In the event that any human remains are discovered, the applicant shall cease all work and contact the Riverside County Coroner's Office and work shall not resume until such time that the site has been cleared by County Coroner and the Desert Hot Springs Police Department.
+Planning Department Qualified Paleontologist During grading and other ground disturbing activities Less than significant CR-5: In the event that any human remains are discovered, the applicant shall cease all work and contact the Riverside County Coroner's Office and work shall not resume until such time that the site has been cleared by County Coroner and the Desert Hot Springs Police Department.
 The applicant shall also be required to consult with the Agua Caliente Tribal Historic Preservation Office (THPO).
 Planning Department During grading and other ground disturbing activities Less than significant